Ethical Principles and Publication Policy

 • Editor(s) have full authority in the assignment of referees, and the final decision regarding articles to be published in LivenARCH+ Journal lies with the editors.
 Editors consult the Scientific Advisory Board when necessary for the final decision.

-• Articles sent to referees by editor(s) are expected to be evaluated within twenty (20) days.
-If this period is exceeded, editor(s) make a new referee assignment, retracting the request from the previous referee.
+• Articles sent to referees by editor(s) are expected to be evaluated which the evaluations made on the articles are marked by the referees, within twenty (20) days.
+Referees inform the editor(s) if they cannot evaluate the assigned articles within the designated time.
+If the period is exceeded, editor(s) extend the time or make a new referee assignment, retracting the request from the previous referee.

 • Corrected articles are re-evaluated by referees requesting changes or corrections, if necessary.

-• LivenARCH+ Journal editor(s) decide on the publication of articles where corrections and suggestions requested by referees are made, in line with the opinions of the referees.
+• LivenARCH+ Journal Editor In-Chief decides on the publication of articles where corrections and suggestions requested by referees are made, in line with the opinions of the referees.

 LivenARCH+ Journal Referee(s) Ethical Responsibilities

 • All manuscripts received by LivenARCH+ Journal referees are evaluated anonymously.
-The double-blind peer review principle, where referees do not know the authors, is applied during the evaluation process, and each manuscript is sent to two (2) referees.
+The double-blind peer review principle, where referees do not know the authors and where authors do not know the referees is applied during the evaluation process, and each manuscript is sent to minimum two (2) referees.
 For a manuscript to be published in the journal, two (2) positive reports from referees are required.
 In cases where referee reports differ, the opinion of a third referee is sought, and the evaluation is completed.

 • Direct communication between referees and authors is not allowed within the scope of LivenARCH+ Journal.
-Article evaluations and notes are communicated to authors by the editor(s).
+Article evaluations and notes are transmitted to the authors by the editor(s), preserving the information about the referees.

 • Referees keep their evaluations confidential due to the nature of the documents sent to LivenARCH+ Journal.